How Much Does my Digital Product Cost?

 - How to get the most accurate estimation from any agency.

-In the video, Teo tells the story of a client who wanted to build a platform for conferences and reached out to Neo Vision, asking for a price.
+In the video, Teo tells the story of a client who wanted to build a conference platform and reached out to Neo Vision, asking for a price.
 So, they planned a discovery call in which Jack was able to explain his idea.
-Given that Jack wasn’t a technical person, his explanation missed quite a few key elements.
+Jack wasn’t a technical person, so his explanation missed a few key elements.
 It was an unsatisfactory briefing; therefore, the team guided him on how a briefing should be structured for Jack to communicate his idea properly to his soon-to-be developers.
-We recommended Jack to take some time to do this briefing by himself.
+We recommended Jack take some time to do this briefing by himself.

 The purpose of a briefing is for you, the business owner, to communicate an initial sketch of the flow, interfaces, and features of your project to the development agency.
 You don’t have to use technical language, but make sure you are as concise as possible to avoid potential misunderstandings.

 Remember that the first briefing should cover the developing aspect, meaning design and development, which is entirely different from the second briefing, which includes launching the project.
 Launching involves additional costs for marketing, production, and so on.